Error-331/code_tests/docs/bible/links.md

 In Your Midst - August 10 (Zephaniah 3:17 NKJV; Stand under the waterfall of God's mercy and tune your ear to his voice);

+Overflowing Vessels - August 11 (How do we receive?
+We connect to his Holy Spirit living within us, and we ask God to fill us to the brim from his fountain of hope);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;